 GPO Box 442

-5.7 Where, the outcome of the internal and external complaints and appeals process, supports the student, the Institute will implement the decision or corrective action as soon as possible and advise accordingly.
+5.7 Where, the outcome of the internal and external complaints and appeals process, supports the student, the Institute implements the decision or corrective action as soon as possible and advise accordingly.

 5.7.1 A de-identified summary of the internal and external complaints grievances with the outcomes are reported and presented to relevant governance committees, including Teaching & Learning Committee, Academic Board and Governing Council.